You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 For example, the Gospel of Thomas, which is supposedly a collection of 114 of Jesus’ sayings, is thought to have been written in the middle of the 2nd century—long after Thomas was alive.
 It also reflects the thinking of Greek mystics (Gnostics) because it connects salvation to knowing these secret sayings of Jesus.9 It isn’t consistent with the Bible.

-As for Thomas’s death, we again don’t know for sure what happened, though it’s likely that he was martyred for his faith, as many of the other disciples were.
+As for Thomas’s death, we again don’t know for sure what happened, though it’s likely that he was martyred for his faith, as many of the other apostles were.
 Foxe’s Book of Martyrs gives this account:

-“After converting many to Christ, he aroused the anger of the pagan priests, and was martyred being thrust through with a spear.”
-10
+“After converting many to Christ, he aroused the anger of the pagan priests, and was martyred being thrust through with a spear.”10

 No longer unbelieving, Thomas chose to give his life completely for his risen Lord.